RithikaBaskaran/RithikaBaskaran/README.md

 # 👋 Hi there, I'm Rithika Baskaran!

 🎓 Graduate student at the University of Maryland, pursuing an MS in Data Science (GPA: 3.95).
-💻 Passionate about AI, machine learning, NLP, recommendation systems, and data visualization.
+💻 Passionate about AI, machine learning, NLP and recommendation systems.
 🧩 Experienced in building real-world AI solutions, from LLM-powered apps to large-scale data pipelines.
 🏅 Certified in Microsoft Azure AI Fundamentals.
 🌍 International student from India 🇮🇳